ConfuseIous/Sample-Components/README.md

-## This is a simple list of good and "wrong" practices that we've seen in
+# Sample Code
-some initial code, aiming to avoid confusion and illustrate how Tailwind and DaisyUI should be used.
+This repository is a collection of possible improvements and standardisations when using React components.